honkitng/GemIO/README.md

 This program can be used to remove movies, micrographs (with associated relion generated files) and jpeg files following motion correction.

 ## Requirements
+### cleanup.py file (Recommended)
 * python3.6
 * PyQt5 (5.9.2) module - install using "pip3.6 install PyQt5" after installing python3.6

-Notes:
+### Precompiled binaries (only available for Windows and Linux)
+* None

+Note:
-- Not necessary if running on Windows or Linux (currently unavailable for Mac) with the executable files (located in their respective directory) but running the python file is recommended.
+- Only use if cannot install python3.6 or the PyQt5 module.
+Otherwise, the python file is more reliable.

 ## Usage
 ### Linux